Bile Duct Cancer: Risk Factors

 Risk factors for bile duct cancer include:

 Age.
-Older adults in their 60s or 70s have a higher risk of bile duct cancer.
+Older adults in their 60s or 70s have a higher risk for bile duct cancer.

 Obesity.
-Being obese increases your risk of bile duct cancer.
+Being obese increases your risk for bile duct cancer.

 Race and geography.
 Bile duct cancer is much more common in East Asia and the Middle East.
 This is mostly because of a parasitic infection of the bile ducts with tiny worms called liver flukes.
 This infection is common in those areas.
 This parasite increases the risk for bile duct cancer.